srilakshmikanthanp/libansi/README.md

 ### Installation

-It's a Header only library so just download `ANSI.hpp`
+It's a Header only library so just download `libansi.hpp`

 <!-- USAGE EXAMPLES -->
 ## Usage